cepero91/scentpass-legal/terms-and-conditions.md

 ## 12. Governing law

-These Terms are governed by the laws of the jurisdiction in which Jose Cepero resides, without regard to conflict of law principles.
+These Terms are governed by the laws of the jurisdiction in which GanbareLabs resides, without regard to conflict of law principles.

 ---